smartdevicelink/sdl_evolution/proposals/0307-GetInputScreen.md

 We can use the `maskInputCharacters` parameter from [0238-Keyboard-Enhancements](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0238-Keyboard-Enhancements.md) for password or other sensitive data input.
 The main goal of this is to leverage an existing enum to help us out. `maskInputCharacters` mask will override `KeyboardProperties.maskInputCharacters` in `SetGlobalProperties`.
 All other keyboard-related items in `SetGlobalProperties` will work normally.

 #### Declaring Support
+Apps need this RPC to be consistent across all OEMs so that they don't have to make different implementations per OEM.
+So the HMI Integration Guidelines need to be updated to state that if this feature is implemented, it must be implemented in its entirety with all fields supported.
+Images are the only optional component.

 Plus the headunit can note that it supports form field text and images through `TextFieldName` and `ImageFieldName` in the `MOBILE_API`
 ```xml
    <enum name="TextFieldName" since="1.0">